 Some other toxins are natural constituents of plant products such as erucic acid in some oils, hydrocyanic acid in apricot kernels and opium alkaloids in poppy plants.

-To protect consumer safety, Maximum Levels (MLs) have been established for some of these toxins - erucic acid, tropane alkaloids and hydrocyanic acid in Regulation 1881/2006.
+To protect consumer safety, maximum levels (MLs) have been established for some of these toxins (erucic acid, tropane alkaloids and hydrocyanic acid) in legislation.

 Guidance is provided to industry, including farmers, to advise on the agronomic practices to help reduce the contamination of food products with plant toxins.
 This is done to keep food safe.
-Codex produced guidance on reducing contamination from pyrrolizidine alkaloids and opium alkaloids.
+Codex produced guidance on reducing contamination from pyrrolizidine alkaloids.

 Cyanide in raw apricot kernels